 How to Play Disc Golf for Beginners

 Basically, disc golf is similar to traditional golf but only uses different equipment during the game.
-So, instead of using golf clubs and balls, this sport uses a disc golf disc and targets a disc golf basket during the game instead of a hole in the ground.
-The basket is made up of a pole that is planted into the ground with chains and a basket where the disc should land.
+In this sport, players use disc golf discs and aim for a disc golf basket instead of a traditional golf hole in the ground.
+The basket consists of a pole planted into the ground with chains and a landing basket for the disc.

-The game’s main objective is quite similar to traditional golf, which is to complete all of the holes with the fewest number of throws.
-In general, a disc golf course usually comes with 9 to 18 holes which should be completed in one full game.
-The disc golf player with the lowest total throws after playing all the holes wins the game.
+The main objective of the game is similar to traditional golf: complete all the holes with the fewest throws possible.
+Players generally complete 9 to 18 holes in one game, and the player with the lowest total throws at the end wins.

 Step 1: Things You Need to Start Playing

 Believe it or not, you will only need one disc golf disc if you want to start playing immediately.
 If you have the disc, you can go to an open and uncrowded space and start practicing throwing the disc.
-You do not need an official disc golf course immediately as you can convert open space to be your own disc golf course.
-But, if you want to play for a legitimate course, there are around 10,000 disc golf courses worldwide that are ready to serve you anytime.
+You don’t need an official disc golf course right away; you can create your own course in open spaces.
+However, if you prefer a legitimate course, there are approximately 10,000 disc golf courses worldwide to choose from.
 Udisc is a popular app that people use to find course around them and to keep score.

 Meanwhile, I have emphasized that this sport is inexpensive to play, which is suitable for anyone looking for a recreational sport to excel in.
 The average price of the disc golf discs is from $10 to $25, depending on the quality.
 This affordability is why I always feel that this sport is perfect for the family as a form of recreational or a bonding activity.